Tinkering Spaces: Interview with Mariah Bruehl of Playful Learning

 RACHELLE: Thank you for being here with us today; I always learn so much from you and the feeling is mutual!

-Do you have a favorite studio space idea to share?
+Do you have an inspiring Tinkering Space to share?

 Mariah has graciously offered to share a a space in her upcoming e-course, Playful Learning Spaces, with one lucky reader.
 Playful Learning Spaces ($125 value) is a six-week online course that is designed to guide parents and teachers through the process of designing thoughtful spaces for children.
 Throughout our time together we will explore and share ideas for creating areas that invite children to engage in reading, writing, science, art, and more.
 We will also discuss organization, storage, and selecting materials for different ages and stages of child development.